-The Radioactive Collection contains more than 3,000 mammal specimens and associated genetic materials that are radioactive due to environmental exposure.
+The Radioactive Collection contains more than 3,000 mammal specimens and more than 14,000 associated genetic samples that are radioactive due to environmental exposure.
 Most of these specimens were collected from the Chornobyl (Chernobyl) region of Ukraine, where one of the world's worst nuclear power plant disasters occurred on 26 April 1986.
 The meltdown at Chornobyl resulted in extremely radioactive sites near the power plant, as well as substantial areas in Ukraine, Belarus, and Russia that exhibited varying degrees of elevated background radiation.

 Researchers from Texas Tech University (TTU), along with Ukrainian collaborators, began collecting specimens from the Chornobyl site and the surrounding areas in 1994; they have conducted more than 50 expeditions to the region since that time.
 Texas Tech faculty and students have authored more than 60 scientific publications resulting from this research.